 In alphabetical order:

 Esme Vee* is a media worker, filmmaker and mother.
-She's spent 30 years working in a variety of creative and leadership roles from web designer to documentarian to executive director of a non-profit arts organization.
+She's spent 30 years working in a variety of creative and leadership roles from web designer to documentary filmmaker to executive director of a non-profit arts organization.
 Together with Amy Hamm, she writes, produces and co-hosts the podcast Gender Critical Story Hour.

 Heather Mason, is a former incarcerated woman at the Grand Valley Institution for Women in Ontario.
 After overcoming drug addiction, she now advocates for women in the justice system.
 She focuses on the failure of the prison system to treat addictions and other mental health issues as well as the issue of men self-identifying into women's prisons.